zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 ```
 This step will generate the metabolic pathway activity for each cell type using the single-cell RNA sequencing data and bulk-RNA sequencing data.
 The distribution of the pathway activities in each cell type will be shown as violin plots.
 The correlation of pathway activities at single-cell resolution and bulk-cell resolution will be shown in scatter plot.

-*The bulk RNA-seq data was downloaded from TCGA website, pls see the instruction for data downloading and preprocessing in Data/TCGA/README.md*
+*The bulk RNA-seq data was downloaded from TCGA website, please see the instruction for data downloading and preprocessing in Data/TCGA/README.md*

 Metabolic pathway heterogeneity
 -------------------------------